CavCed/Data-Analytics-Portfolio/SQL/Video Game Analysis/Full Analysis.md

 ##### Publisher

-a.)
-What publication company produced the most video games?

-- With the data set containing around 16327 different publishers, Electronic arts, or EA, has produced the most amount of video games for users.
+- With the data set containing around 16,327 different publishers, Electronic arts, or EA, has produced the most amount of video games for players.
 However, Ninentendo ranks as the top publishing company that has made the most sales of video games.

-b.)
-What publication company has made the most sales throughout the year?
+In fact, Wii Sports created by Nintendo is the number 1 selling game within this dataset.